 Spider veins or telangiectasias, are wavy, thin, reddish-purple veins on the legs, often clustered on the thigh or below the knee.
 Spider veins affect as many as 80% of all women as they grow older, and a large percentage of men as well.
 Although spider veins are not usually a medical problem, they may make you self-conscious about your appearance.
-The VersaPulse Aesthetic Laser, a state-of-the-art vein-removal system has been specially designed to treat spider veins and other vascular lesions with great success.

 Please inform us at the time of your appointment if any of the following conditions apply:

 • Receiving anti-coagulant therapy